-Guideline adaptation is the systematic approach to the endorsement and/or modification of a guideline(s) produced in one cultural and organizational setting for application in a different context.
-Adaptation may be used as an alternative to de novo guideline development, e.g., for customizing (an) existing guideline(s) to suit the local context.
+Guideline adaptation is the systematic approach to the endorsement and/or modification of a guideline(s) produced in one cultural and organisational setting for application in a different context.
+Adaptation may be used as an alternative to de novo guideline development, e.g., for customising (an) existing guideline(s) to suit the local context.

 The G-I-N Board of Trustees agreed to the development of such a community of interest following two successful workshops held at the G-I-N conference in Lisbon in 2009.
 Objectives of the community are to promote and stimulate multidisciplinary collaboration in clinical guidelines, and to further facilitate and increase interactions between medical and allied health professionals.

-The main objective of the G-I-N PUBLIC is to support effective patient and public involvement in the development and implementation of clinical practice guidelines.
+The main objective of G-I-N PUBLIC is to support effective patient and public involvement in the development and implementation of clinical practice guidelines (CPG's).
 G-I-N PUBLIC offers a forum for exchange between patient and public organisations, CPG developers, and researchers.

 The primary purpose of the Implementation Working Group (IWG) is to build capacity for guideline implementation.
 To do so, the IWG will progress the science of guideline implementation by generating knowledge and associated outputs/products on how to plan, undertake, enable and evaluate guideline implementation.
 It will also promote the practice of guideline implementation by generating and sharing knowledge and tools, and organising and offering training opportunities.